-Copies of the Microgeneration Certification Scheme (MCS) installation and compliance certificates
+Copies of the Microgeneration Certification Scheme (MCS) installation and compliance certificates.
+For more on the MCS Compliance Certificate, see Key Terms.

-- A copy of the domestic Energy Performance Certificate (EPC) you applied with - Purchase receipts for the installation - Fuel receipts if you have a biomass boiler and stove - Meter calibration certificates if the installation is metered - Documentation for any other grant funding you received - If your installtion is metered for payment, the installer metering questions your installer gave you
+- A copy of the domestic Energy Performance Certificate (EPC) you applied with - Purchase receipts for the installation - Fuel receipts if you have a biomass boiler and stove - Meter calibration certificates if the installation is metered - Documentation for any other grant funding you received - If your installation is metered for payment, the installer metering questions your installer gave you - Photographic evidence relating to the renewable heating system and/or meter(s) - Standard and/or alternative metering schematic drawing - Solar thermal domestic hot water calculations - Title deeds, TR1 forms, fixtures and fittings or evidence of property ownership - Copies of relevant bank statement and ID documents - Copies of utility bills, council tax bills and, for landlords, tenancy agreements

-This list is not exhaustive, and we can request any information we consider necessary.
+This list is not exhaustive, and we can request any information we consider reasonable.